patel-shivam/patel-shivam.github.io/pages/reinforcement-learning.md

 -------------------------------------------------------------------------------------------------------------------
 <span style="background-color:AliceBlue">
-The assignments/projects for the course can be found [here](https://github.com/patel-shivam/CS747).
+The assignments/projects for the course can be found [here](https://github.com/patel-shivam/CS747).  <br>
 Refer the [course website](https://www.cse.iitb.ac.in/~shivaram/teaching/cs747-a2022/index.html) for more information.
 </span>